Al Ahly SC: Dominating the league (1948–1967)

 In the first edition of the Egyptian Premier League, held for the first time in 1948, Al Ahly won the first match 5–0 against Greek Alexandria.
 Ahmed Makkawi scored the first goal for Al Ahly in the history of the competition in the 11th minute.

-Mekkawi added a second goal in the second half, and Helmy Abu El-Maaty, Mohamed Lahita and Fathi Khattab each scored one goal.

 The first team to represent Al Ahly in the competition was composed of: Kamal Hamed – Abdulaziz Hamami – Muhammad Abu Habajah – Abdel Moneim Shatara – Sayed Othman – Hilmi Abu Al-Moaty – Fouad Sedki – Muhammad Lheta – Ahmed Mekkawi – Saleh Selim – Fathi Khattab.
 Mokhatr al Tetsh led Al Ahly to win the first championship in the club's history as a player and also led the club to win the first league in the club's history as a manager, achieving a double of the league and the cup for the first time after defeating Zamalek 3–1 in the 1949 King Farouk Cup final.
 Toto, Hussein Madkour and Fathi Khattab scored for Al Ahly.

-The 1949–50 season witnessed a historical superiority for Al Ahly by the Golden Fifties Generation, led by Saleh Selim, Toto and Ahmed Mekkawi, winning all the local championships.
-Al Ahly won the Egyptian Premier League after a strong competition with Tersana ended with the two teams tying in points.
-The league winner was decided by a play-off match; Al Ahly clinched the league after defeating Tersana 2–1 in the play-off.
-Goals were scored by Toto and Fathi Khattab.
+The 1949–50 season was a historical superiority for Al Ahly, winning all the local championships.
+Al Ahly won the Egyptian Premier League after a tie in points with Tersana.
+The league winner was decided by a play-off match with Al Ahly winning the match against Tersana 2–1.
 The club also won the Cairo League, one point ahead of Tersana.
-In the Egypt Cup, Al Ahly Defeated Tersana in the final by a big score 6–0.
+In the Egypt Cup, Al Ahly defeated Tersana in the final 6–0.